+Cambridge Workshop (July, 2009)

+NIMS

 MANA's host institution, the National Institute for Materials Science (NIMS), conducts research and development on new materials under its slogan of "Nanotechnology Driven Materials Science for Sustainability".
-According to Thomson-Reuter's Essential Science Indicators, NIMS ranks 3rd in the world and 1st in Japan for the number of citations in the field of materials science for the most recent 41⁄2 years (as of September 2009).
+According to Thomson-Reuter's Essential Science Indicators, NIMS ranks 3rd in the world and 1st in Japan for the number of citations in the field of materials science for the most recent 5 years (as of March 2010).

 As MANA's host, NIMS provides the maximum level of support to ensure that MANA becomes a world-class research center.

-MANA Seminar
+National Institute for Materials Science

-Weekly presentations and discussions on hot research topics are held every week.
+MANA Seminar Weekly presentations and discussions on hot research topics are held every week.
 Participants include MANA researchers and invited guest researchers.

-Summer School

-MANA also co-hosts a rotating Summer School with the University of Cambridge and UCLA as part of an educational program for graduate students.
+Summer School MANA also co-hosts a rotating Summer School with the University of Cambridge and UCLA as part of an educational program for graduate students.